 Deep Dive: Echo Chambers and Filter Bubbles

-Part of Cultural & Privacy Issues — GCSE Computer Science
+Part of Cultural & Privacy Issues · GCSE GCSE Computer Science revision

 This deep dive covers Deep Dive: Echo Chambers and Filter Bubbles within Cultural & Privacy Issues for GCSE Computer Science.
-Revise Cultural & Privacy Issues in Impacts of Technology for GCSE Computer Science with 15 exam-style questions and 14 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
-It is section 4 of 6 in this topic.
+Revise Cultural & Privacy Issues in 3.8 Ethical, Legal, Cultural and Environmental Impacts for GCSE Computer Science with 15 exam-style questions and 14 flashcards.
+This topic appears regularly enough that it should still be part of a steady revision cycle.
+It is section 4 of 7 in this topic.
 Use this deep dive to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position